 A student handbook containing expectations and guidelines specific to the campus (such as parking, attendance, make-up work, etc.) will be provided at the beginning of the school year.

-Learners will move within the day within similar groups for the duration of a project.
+Learners move within the day within similar groups for the duration of a project.
 The learner to facilitator ratio is 30:1.
-Groups will change by project.
+Groups change by project.

-School hours will be 9:30 a.m.-4:30 p.m.
+School hours are 9:30 a.m.-4:30 p.m.
 Learners are able to enter the building as early as 8:30 a.m. and remain inside the building until 5:00 p.m.
 These times can be flexible if supervision is available outside of this time frame.
-This will be communicated to learners in advance.
+These opportunities are communicated to learners in advance.

 Plano ISD Academy High School is committed to providing a safe and secure environment for learners, staff and visitors.
 In an effort to accomplish this goal the district provides a comprehensive security program that is consistent across schools.
-A few of the security measures that will be implemented on campus will be: CCTV camera systems to monitor the interior and exterior of the building; access control system; RAPTOR electronic visitor management system; and criminal history background checks for all consistent volunteers and mentors.
+A few of the security measures that are implemented on campus are: CCTV camera systems to monitor the interior and exterior of the building; access control system; RAPTOR electronic visitor management system; and criminal history background checks for all consistent volunteers and mentors.

-Each learner will be provided with a technology device for maintaining work and school use.
+Each learner is provided with a technology device for maintaining work and school use.
 With open access to resources, learners become self-directed and responsible seeking knowledge on their own.
-High expectations for appropriate use of technology will be provided and maintained.
+High expectations for appropriate use of technology are provided and maintained.
 Learners may bring their own personal device to school.

-Learners will receive a Google Chromebook provided by the school.
-There is no operating system on the Chromebook; the campus will move towards cloud based creation and storage.
-Learners will be able to access Plano ISD remote desktop, giving them access to Microsoft Office and other software packages.
+Learners receive a Google Chromebook provided by the school.
+Learners can access Plano ISD remote desktop within the chromebook, giving them access to Microsoft Office and other software packages.

-There will be standalone computers on campus with higher processing units and learners will have access to other devices on campus that fit the needs of various projects.
+There are standalone computers on campus with higher processing units and learners have access to other devices on campus that fit the needs of various projects.

-To facilitate the digital learning environment, there will be greater access to resources online, as well more powerful Wi-Fi connections.
+To facilitate the digital learning environment, there is greater access to resources online, as well more powerful Wi-Fi connections.